 CCK Octapeptide, sulfated

-Endogenous C-terminal octapeptide of CCK found in the central nervous system and gastrointestinal tract.
-Non-sulfated CCK Octapeptide (Cat.
-No. 1150) also available.
+CCK Octapeptide, sulfated is an endogenous C-terminal octapeptide of CCK found in the central nervous system and gastrointestinal tract.

 (Modifications: Tyr-2 = SO3H, Phe-8 = C-terminal amide)